-There is an increase in food intolerances or food sensitivities.
+There is an increase in food intolerance or food sensitivities.
 These are IgG mediated reactions, which means that they are a delayed reaction to the ingestion of a food that can occur from 24-72 after the food has been consumed.
 Most people are not aware of these food reactions because we are consuming dozens of foods each day, so it can be confusing to pinpoint the trigger by diet recall alone.

-Food intolerances or food sensitivities are associated with a wide range of medical conditions affecting virtually every part of the body.
+Food intolerance or food sensitivities are associated with a wide range of medical conditions affecting virtually every part of the body.
 Even mood and behavior, including hyperactivity disorders in children, are profoundly influenced by food reactions.

 Symptoms can range from mildly uncomfortable to severe and may include:

 - Headaches, including migraines

 - Muscle weakness

 - Bowel habits, including diarrhea or constipation

 - Abdominal pain